 Harry, a teacher of Irish History and Traditional music, has played the tin and low whistle since his early teens.
 Influenced by his uncle and Bobby Clancy of the world renowned Clancy Brothers, Harry has performed at many music festivals in Ireland and abroad, including the Milwaukee Irish Fest in the United States.
 As a composer, Harry has written and recorded music for several RTÉ radio and television documentaries.
 These include Head Waters (1991) and A Change of Heart(1998).
 He has also researched and written the Walton’s Guide to Irish Music (launched on 5th May ’06) and published two Book/CD collections of tin whistle with Walton’s.

 David has played music from his early childhood having learned to play the spoons from his father Tommy, himself a button accordion and piano accordion player.
 David then went on to play the piano accordion and keyboards.
 Having played various genre of music ranging from country to pop to rock, David went back to his musical roots in Traditional Irish Music when he became interested in the Bodhrán after seeing the likes of Christy Moore, De Dannan and many more.
 He also became interested in other percussion instruments and now plays the bones, spoons and the shakers.
 He also plays Guitar, using it to write and compose his music.
-David has played the Bodhrán throughout Ireland and England, accompanying many top musicians including Conor Byrne(Flute) and David Munnelly(Button Accordian).
+David has played the Bodhrán throughout Ireland, England and France.

 John, a member of the famous Shankey family of north Meath, became interested in Ballads in his mid teens having been influenced by The Dubliners and Christy Moore.
 Accomplished singer and Guitar player, John’s interest in Traditional Irish music began while attending various fleadhs throughout Ireland, England and the United States.
 In addition to performing ballads and traditional music, John is also interested in the music of contemporary artists like Mick Hanley and The Waterboys.
 He is a fine 5-string Banjo player and has a keen interest in American folk and bluegrass.
 His lively banter is a central part of the bands presentation in gigs.